Research ( part-time)

-Our Professional Doctorate in Policing will benefit your career progression by helping you develop higher-level academic skills and apply new forms of knowledge and models to your professional practice.
+Our Professional Doctorate in Policing can aid your career progression by helping you develop higher-level academic skills and apply new forms of knowledge and models to your professional practice.

 Contact the Course Director Dr Sam Lundrigan for more information about this course.

 Candidates for admission would normally have a Masters-level qualification and be serving professionals in the police.